 Best Pubs in Cardiff

-Searching for a fantastic boozer to have a pint with your group?
-Lucky for you, Cardiff has so much to offer!
+Searching for a fantastic boozer to enjoy a pint on your Cardiff stag do?
+Lucky for you, there are plenty of awesome Cardiff pubs to explore!

-When it comes to discovering the best drinking hotspots that the Welsh capital has to offer, we’ve got you covered with an extensive list of 15 best pubs in Cardiff!
+When it comes to discovering the best drinking hotspots that the Welsh capital has to offer, we’ve got you covered with an extensive list of the best pubs in Cardiff!
+Whatever your plans are, a day-drinking session or a night out in this city will take you around some fantastic venues, from cosy beer gardens to lively & atmospheric taverns.
+However you want to celebrate, you simply can't miss out on visiting some of these Cardiff pubs on your next visit.

 1. The Cambrian Tap